 - When appeals warrant review beyond the school or college, students, faculty members, or the dean's office may appeal to the Vice Provost for Undergraduate Studies.

-Details that may vary from school to school include the involvement of a student-ombudsperson; the constitution of grievance hearing committees, which may be a part of either step two or three; and time limits, both for students' filing and for the administrative response.
+Details may vary from school to school including the involvement of a student-ombudsperson; the constitution of grievance hearing committees, which may be a part of either step two or three; and time limits, both for students' filing and for the administrative response.

-For further information on academic grievance procedures, students should inquire in their dean's office or with an advisor or the student-ombudsperson in the relevant school.
-For non-academic grievances, further information is available in the Dean of Students' Office, (215) 204-7188, or the Dean of Students web site.
-(Temple Policy 03.70.12)
+For further information on academic grievance procedures, students should inquire in their dean's office, with an advisor, or with the student-ombudsperson in the relevant school.